-Depending on the level of borrower response to our loan modification initiatives and the number of borrowers who qualify for such refinancings and modifications, the increase in prepayments on certain Mortgages could be material.
+Depending on the level of borrower response to our assistance programs and the number of borrowers who qualify for such programs, the increase in prepayments on certain Mortgages could be material.
 Generally, refinancings and modifications of Mortgages result in prepayments to investors in an amount equal to the unpaid principal balance of the affected Mortgages.
 We cannot predict the number of borrowers who will qualify for, or participate in, these programs or the rate of prepayments on the related Certificates.
 However, borrowers that take advantage of such programs may later experience difficulties refinancing their Mortgages on market terms, which may later decrease prepayments on such modified or refinanced Mortgages as a result.